opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/transit/model/package.md

 All transit entities must have an ID.
 Transit entities ar "root" level are considered _aggregate roots_.

+#### @Nonnull and @Nullable entity fields

+All fields getters(except primitive types) should be annotated with `@Nullable` or `@Nonnull`.
+None null field should be enforced in the Entity constructor by using `Objects.requireNonNull`, `Objects.requireNonNullElse` or `ObjectUtils.ifNotNull`.
+We should enforce this for all fields required in both GTFS and in the Nordic Netex Profile.
+For enumeration types using a special value like `UNKNOWN` is preferred over making the field optional.

 #### sameAs(), equals() and hashCode()

 `equals()` and `hashCode` uses type and `id` only, while `sameAs` is all fields including